Skip to content

 Accessible parking spaces can be found in the main car park.
 Please note you do not need to have a blue badge if you would like to use these.
 Parking is all hardstanding and there are hard standing paths to the main visitor areas.
 The Welcome team can help direct you on arrival.

-In peak season, our overflow car park may be in use, and there is usually a volunteer driven car operating from the overflow car park to Visitor Reception.
+In peak season, our overflow car park may be in use (weather dependant).
+At times there may be a volunteer driven car operating from the overflow car park to Visitor Reception.
 This is free to use and can carry seven passengers but is not wheelchair accessible.
+Please note we cannot guarantee availability.

 Bicycle posts are available near to the car park hut.
 Bicycles can be left here at the owner's risk - there is no car park security.